louis-tru/quark/docs/GPU_2D_ANTIALIASING.md

 ### Directional Edge AA

-This is the most promising replacement for the current directionless `aafuzz` path.
+This is the most promising replacement for the current directionless `aadist` path.

 The CPU would generate conservative edge coverage geometry, but not final